Public speaking fills many people with fear. Jerry Seinfeld once joked that:

 4. The Feet

 Best place to stand is centre stage, facing the audience.
 Don’t hide behind the lectern or turn your back to the audience.
-This is essential to be able to make good eye contact.

 5. The Body

 Body language is our subconscious means of communication.
 In theatre, and thus also in public speaking, we need to be aware of this type of communication.

 This post is only a glimpse into the wide array of literature on theatrical performance that can also be applied to public speaking.
 Business people who perform magic are generally better public speaker.2 Next time you need to present, view it as a theatrical performance and follow the five points of public speaking.

 One last tip: whatever you do, never imagine your audience naked, at best it will get you distracted.

 If you like to know more about magic tricks, read my book Perspectives on Magic.